ke177409/Kara-Evans/Projects/Market-Analysis.md

 This analysis measured the three highest selling regions (North America, Europe, and Japan) in years 1983 to 2016.
 These years were chosen because data was available for all three regions.

 I created a line graph of total units sold to determine which region had the highest number of sales.
-Historically, North America has dominated the global market for the longest period of time.
+Historically, North America has dominated the global market for the longest period.
 The stakeholders assume that North America will continue to hold the largest position in the global market.

 Other observations include a decline in sales beginning in 2009 and a convergance of sales for North America and Europe in 2015.